Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The I3S specification supports specifying the Coordinate Reference System (CRS) as a Well Known Text, as defined in clause 6.4 in OGC Simple Features [99-036/ISO 19125](http://portal.opengeospatial.org/files/?artifact_id=13227) standard.
 I3S also supports specifying CRS in the WKT standard [CRS/ISO 19162:2015](http://docs.opengeospatial.org/is/12-063r5/12-063r5.html), Geographic information – Well-known text representation of coordinate reference systems, which provided an update to the original WKT representation.
 The two standards are referred to as WKT1 and WKT2 respectively.

 In I3S implementation the CRS may be represented using either WKT1 or WKT2.
 While WKT1 has been in use for many years, WKT1 has been superseded by WKT2.
 Although implementations of OGC standards using WKT2 are not yet widely available the guidance from the OGC/ISO community is to implement WKT2.

-Important Note: WKT1 does not support explicit definition of axis order.
+WKT1 does not support explicit definition of axis order.
 Therefore, I3S implementers need to note for their implementations if they support WKT1 only or both (as WKT2 requires continued support of WKT1).
-In addition, please note that not all ArcGIS client applications support WKT2 yet.
+In addition, please note that not all ArcGIS clients support WKT2 yet.

 The Coordinate Reference System (CRS) of the Indexed 3D Scene Layer should be selected with the following considerations: